 These no bake banana energy bars make a fantastic tasty snack that will help boost your energy levels and keep you fuller for longer.
 Stuffed full of healthy fruits, seeds and nuts, they’re refined sugar free and only 259 calories each making them a perfect healthy pick me up!

-So easy to make and an ideal way to use up over-ripe bananas too, you’ll love these simple no bake banana energy bars.
+Easy to make and an ideal way to use up leftover or over-ripe bananas, you’ll love these simple no bake banana energy bars!

 Why Choose These No Bake Banana Energy Bars?

 When you’re busy clocking up a whole load of hours at work.
 It can be so tempting to grab a chocolate bar out of the vending machine or local store.
 Especially when you’re hungry.

 Unfortunately your average chocolate bar is full of unhealthy refined sugar as well as unnecessary fat and calories.